speckworks/aquarium/README.md

-This is a basic Ruby on Rails APP I built to practice building out CRUD functionality.
+This is a Ruby on Rails APP I built to practice building out CRUD functionality.

 It employs Ruby 2.6.3
 Rails 6.0